How to Create Your First C++ MoveIt 2 Project

 # Initialize the class using the constructor

-# Create the publisher of the desired arm goal poses
+# Create the publisher of the desired arm and gripper goal poses

 self.timer = self.create_timer(self.timer_period, self.timer_callback)